openshift/osd-example-operator/README.md

 1. Write addon test harness using this harness as an example.
 2. Build and push the latest docker image to a quay repo.
-3. Create a prow job in [osde2e periodic pipeline](https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml) using following example.
+3. Create a prow job in [osde2e periodic pipeline in release repo](https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml) using following example.
 4. Run `make jobs` in release repo base directory.
 5. Commit the changes and make a PR with this job against the [openshift/release](https://github.com/openshift/release) repo.